easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 2.1.7 May 5, 2015 =

+* New: listing_search shortcode now has style option for adjusting the width.
+You can add style="slim" or style="wide" to the shortcode to adjust the appearance.
+* Tweak: Updated translation and added missing sqm translation element.

 = 2.1.6 May 1, 2015 =

 * Fix: Fancy pagination paging works correctly when shortcodes used on home page.